 Propolis is often recommended for dry eczema with wonderful results; however, it has been known to aggravate wet eczema.
 It is also an age-old remedy for corns.
 Apply a propolis cream with a small gauze pad.

 In the first century A.D., Pliny mentioned the uses of bee propolis.
 His recommendations included to reduce swelling, to soothe pain, and to heal sores when they seemed hopeless to mend.
 In Russia during World War II, propolis was applied to wounds.

 Propolis ointment was often recommended for second-degree burns, and healing took place without scarring.
 Propolis has a stimulating effect and works with the skin’s natural regenerative process.

-I use bee propolis in many of my products; I find it most advantageous in astringents, creams, and products for blemishes.
+I use bee propolis in many of my organic skin care products; I find it most advantageous in organic astringents, organic creams, and organic skin care products for blemishes.

 Caution: About 0.05% of the population is allergic to propolis.

 For more information and beauty tips you can purchase Beauty, Health and Happiness–A way of life an online version for only $2.99!